 Philippe Cheverny ”Gold” Table Lamp

-Materials: Wood base with brass construction, postiche of gold made of melted aluminium, brass sockets.
+Materials: Rectangular wooden base and middle part, coated with Formica.
+Brass rectangular square tubes framework.
+Postiche of gold made of melted aluminium, brass sockets.

 Height: 90 cm / 35.43” – adjustable rod.